drivelling-spinel/tartar/README.md

    [Lrbjskin.zip](https://doomworld.com/3ddownloads/wolfendoom/Lrbjskin.zip)

-4. Drop _shim_ WAD with the same name as the PWAD to be player from GOODIES\SHIMS directory in the ditribution to SHIMS directory where TARTAR is found.
+4. Drop _shim_ WAD with the same name as the PWAD to be player from GOODIES\SHIMS directory in the distribution to SHIMS directory where TARTAR is found.
 For example:

    C:\GAMES\TARTAR\
    C:\GAMES\TARTAR\TARTAR.EXE